 We have brought some of Filmotechnic’s most famous camera support equipment to Toronto and serve all of Canada and the Eastern United States.

-This equipment includes gyro-stabilized remote systems (Flight Heads – VII, Apex, Compact and Mini), gyro stabilized camera cranes (Russian Arm, Russian Arm Mini, Telescopic Russian Arm), Carbon Fiber Telescopic Cranes (F27, F21 and Scissor Crane) and the mechanical vibration dampener (Shock Absorber).
+This equipment includes gyro-stabilized remote systems (Flight Heads – VII, Apex, Compact and Mini), gyro stabilized camera cranes (U-CRANE, U-CRANE Arm Mini, Telescopic U-CRANE), Carbon Fiber Telescopic Cranes (F27, F21 and Scissor Crane) and the mechanical vibration dampener (Shock Absorber).
 Filmotechnic’s equipment holds numerous international patents and inventor’s certificates.

 We now design and build our own rain deflectors called the “ZERO” and “ZERO MINI”; 2 Axis Dampers for Techno, Movie Bird and Scorpio Telescopic cranes; Tesla Chase Car; Automatic Monitor Leveling System for Crane Operators (Techno, MovieBird, Scorpio, F27, F21)